 “We’ve been gene editing for my entire career, but we’ve got better and better,” Lawrence Brody, PhD, senior investigator at the Medical Genomics and Metabolic Genetics Branch at the National Human Genome Research Institute, told Healthline.

 In August, an Oregon research team successfully edited genes in human embryos to repair a serious disease-causing mutation.
-The treatment produced a healthy embryo, according to a report in the journal Nature.
+The treatment produced a healthy embryo, according to a

 In early December, researchers at the Salk Institute in San Diego successfully activated “good” genes in live mice suffering from dystrophy, type 1 diabetes, and acute kidney injury, according to the Los Angeles Times.
 More than 50 percent of these animals showed improved health.